 Medical Assistance in Kansas City

-Backed by the National Cancer Institute (NCI), the University of Kansas Cancer Center (KCC) is a leading medical center that provides comprehensive treatment to those who suffer from asbestos-related diseases, such as malignant mesothelioma, lung cancer, and asbestosis.
+Backed by the National Cancer Institute (NCI), the University of Kansas Cancer Center (KCC) is a leading medical center that provides comprehensive treatment options for people with asbestos-related diseases.
 In addition to innovative treatment and care, KCC offers cancer research, education, and clinical trials, provided by some of the country’s most prominent physicians, nurses, researchers, and scientists.

 North Kansas City Hospital Medical Plaza